-- Inseticide: DDT, Organophosphates.
+- Insecticide: DDT, Organophosphates.

 - GMO Plants.

 We had to submit 2 (very) short writings (~100 words) online as our assignments.
 The two writings were pretty informal, we only needed to write what we have learned in the class of two subjects in a brief paragraph.
-However, the essay was a bit of a headache, we could write whatever we like as long as the subject has something to do with the course, but it is extremely difficult for a non-chemistry major to writing something meaningful about food chemistry for up to 2000 words.
-Such pain.
+However, the essay was a bit of a headache, we could write whatever we like as long as the subject has something to do with the course, but it was extremely difficult for a non-chemistry major to writing something meaningful about food chemistry for up to 2000 words.

 The final exam was of average difficulty.
 There were 60 multiple-choice questions and some short answering questions.
 All of the questions came from the lecture notes, so if you memorized the materials well enough, the exam would be pretty simple.